-- Make sure you have the email from our scheduling team from firstname.lastname@example.org.
+- Make sure you have a text message link or an email link from our EMR system, Athena Health.
 You may need to check your junk/spam folder.

 - If you have not already done so, please review the NWWC Telehealth consent form available here.

-- Download the Zoom app to your smartphone, tablet, or computer before your scheduled visit time, and enable audio and video in your settings.
+- Before your scheduled visit time make sure you enable audio and video in your device settings.

 - Find a quiet, private space for your visit that has good lighting so your provider can see you.
 Visits usually last 15-30 minutes.

 - To ensure your privacy, turn off any smart speaker on home devices that you may have enabled (such as Amazon Alexa, Google Home, Nest, etc.)

 - Know how to mute and un-mute your device in case you need to eliminate background noise.